lugino-emeritus/py-ntlib/README.md

 ## easysound

-Using sounddevice and soundfile modules to playback sounds on a specific device and channels:
+Using modules sounddevice and soundfile playback audio files on a specific device and channels:

 ```py
 import ntlib.easysound as esound